 How We Calculate Our Fees at Dig Design

-At Dig Design we use a hybrid model for calculating our fees, with the occasional project specific anomaly.
-Our fees are made up of two components, design and documentation + contract administration:
+At Dig Design® we use a hybrid model for calculating our fees, with the occasional project specific anomaly.
+Our fees are made up of two components, design and documentation then contract administration:

 Firstly, for design and documentation, we calculate our fees as a percentage of a construction cost estimate, based on the scale and scope of the proposed work … and then we fix it!

 Should the scope of works be increased from the original agreement, we may need to recalculate our fee.
-There are a couple of triggers for hourly rates which are outlined in full within our fee proposals.
+There are a couple of triggers for hourly rates which are outlined in full within our fee proposal document.

-Secondly, at the construction phase if you engage Dig Design for Contract Administration, we calculate our fee as a percentage of the signed contract price (between you and the builder).
-This percentage is outlined in our fee agreement.
+Secondly, at the construction phase if you engage Dig Design® for Contract Administration, we calculate our fee as a percentage of the signed contract price (between you and the builder).
+This percentage is outlined in our fee proposal document.
 There are occasions where we might charge an hourly rate rather than a percentage due to the small scale of the project, or where the client wishes to deal directly with the builder themselves and is only after advice when required.

-Take a look at what’s included in our Service Packs.
+Take a look at what’s included in our full service and fixed fee packages and download our Dig Design® Service Packages document.

 For most of us our home is the biggest investment we make in our lifetime, so it is only natural to ask yourself is now a good time to renovate my home?
 Or, can I design my home now and build later?
 In this post we examine why now is the best time to plan your dream renovation or new build.